AndroidTestBugReport/ReCDroid/Evaluation Result/README.md

 ## 3.error message with bug ID.docx

-Some bug reports are not have error message online.
+Some bug reports do not have error message online.

-We mannually trigger the bug based on the description of bug reports and record at there.
+We manually trigger the bug based on the description of bug reports and record at there.

 ReCDroid and other tools should trigger a bug with the same error message.